F4uzan/HgLauncher/README.md

 ## Hubby Launcher ##

 Hubby (Wubby Dubby) Launcher is a self-made launcher with no interesting feature, it's just a scrollable list of clickable icon, nothing more nothing less (I probably have more, but not now).
-In its current state, nothing is sorted in an order.
 It's practically launcher for ubergrandma.

 ### Why (does it exist) ? ###